MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 <!-- ====================================================================== -->
 ## Bridging the gap between web and native

 There isn't much you can't do today with web technologies.
-Much of what was once possible by using device-specific languages only can now be achieved by using standard web technologies.
+Many features that were once only possible by using device-specific languages can now be achieved by using standard web technologies.
 For example:

 *   Handle files.
 *   Share content with other apps.